imkanhaiya/interview-questions/README.md

 2. Complete Signal
 3. Error Signal

+Error or complete notification ends the subscription and no more notifications can be emitted after that.

 Marble Diagram - is a Visual Representation of behvaiour of an observable.

 [Observable Example](https://stackblitz.com/edit/rxjs-vxjtgfs4?file=index.ts)